joshrap67/StarSandwich/README.md

 - [WebStorm](https://www.jetbrains.com/webstorm/) - IDE that was used to build the backend.

+- [Inkscape](https://inkscape.org/) - Vector graphics software used to create the logo and constellations.

 ## Authors

 - Joshua Rapoport - _Creator and Lead Software Developer_